Me and my sneakers, from childhood to adolescence (part 1) – Carte blanche to… Nicolò

 These sneakers still had a certain appeal.

-2. Nike “Which make you run very fast” (from childhood to when I was 13)
+2. Nike “That make you run really fast” (from childhood to when I was 13)

 And for me, it was simple: the more it looked like it came straight out of a video game or superhero thing, the happier I was.

-Come on, I'll even tell you something: if we could imagine them at the feet of Sonic the Hedgehog and his antagonist Shadow, I was won over.
+Come on, I'll even admit something to you: if we could imagine them at the feet of Sonic the Hedgehog and his antagonist Shadow, I would be won over.

 sonic and shadow sneakers